Tips to Teach Multiplication Tables to Your Child

 These chorus chants were common in my days.
 This is how I learned my tables.
 Learning by memory is by far the easiest method though children today are not too comfortable learning this way.

 What Are The Different Ways To Learn Tables?

 - Posters: Create your own poster.
 Use waste materials like cardboards or charts used on one side.
 Draw bright columns.
-Paste colourful cut outs of numbers and replicate the tables.
+Paste colorful cut-outs of numbers and replicate the tables.
 Or just use marker pens to write them out.
 Posters serve as daily reminders.
 Do not put up the whole list.
 Begin with only the numbers they are learning.
-You could put tables of odd numbers or multiples of 3, 5 etc.
+You could put tables of odd numbers or multiples of 3, 5, etc.

-- Flash cards: The same can be done with flash cards and put on the study table.
+- Flashcards: The same can be done with flashcards and put on the study table.
 Encourage children to spend just 15 minutes studying the tables.
-Use coloured cards to indicate the different numbers e.g. multiples of 2 can be in blue, multiples of 3 in green etc. Use coloured paper or charts to make the cards
+Use colored cards to indicate the different numbers e.g. multiples of 2 can be in blue, multiples of 3 in green, etc. Use colored paper or charts to make the cards

 - Music: Create rap or any other form of music with the tables.
 Children love music and actions especially when they are small

 - Don't go by the order: The order of numbers does not matter in multiplications e.g. 6x2= 12 vs 2x6= 12.
 So learning half the tables is actually enough

 - Teach a set of tables together: Learn a set of tables every day till thorough.
 Group tables of 2,3,4, 5 and make them thorough